Qt

 Default Qt toolkit

-To define the default Qt toolkit, you can create QT_SELECT environment variable.
+To define the default Qt toolkit, you can create the QT_SELECT environment variable.
 For example, to use Qt n, set QT_SELECT=n.

 Configuration